 Eden Place - Cambridge

 The concept is based on a natural form inserted in a woodland landscape.
 Continuous curves and the lack of corners provided an opportunity to insert the new building away from existing trees while disguising its scale.
 An internal roofed garden created in the shape of a "uterus" symbolises the eternal return and a garden of Eden with its vertical connection to the vaulted sky.
-Its internal garden was designed as a heated space with fig trees.
+Its internal garden was originally designed as a heated space with fig trees.

 Planning consent was obtained under delegated powers and well supported by the community and Housing Community Agency (Homes England) which partially funded it.
 Due to unexpected financial restrictions, the courtyard was removed, but the building was constructed with ample internal circulation space illuminated by sun pipes.